bhirendra/django_sass_base_template/README.md

 - Code Styling
 - Easy way to do this setup done.

-This is my first github open source project made only for developers to reduce their precious time when making a new SASS project.
+This is my first github open source project made only for developers to reduce their precious time when creating a new SASS based project.
 So PR's are most welcome :smile: .

 ### End